mmaldonado003/TCP-UDP-Client-Server/README.md

 **Remote Environment:**
 - Connected securely through Cisco VPN and VS Code Remote Explorer / Remote SSH extensions.
 - Allowed direct editing, execution, and monitoring of client and server code from an off-campus PC.

 ---

-## Methodology
-- Implemented using Python socket programming with `SOCK_STREAM` for TCP and `SOCK_DGRAM` for UDP
-- Data transmitted in 2048-byte chunks using identical test procedures for both protocols
-- Comprehensive logging captured:
-  - Client-side and server-side metrics per iteration
-  - Total bytes received, throughput (KB/s), and data loss percentage
-- Each protocol was tested three times under identical network conditions to ensure consistency and comparability

----